clij/clijx-assistant/save_and_load.md

 ## Saving and loaging workflows
 Workflows can be saved as groovy scripts.
 These scripts allow you to re-open an earlier created workflow and continue to work on it.
-Just save the script to disc and re-open it with Fijis script editor.
+Just click the right click menut `Generate Script > Export workflow as groovy (for re-loading)`, save the script to disc and re-open it with Fijis script editor.

 <iframe src="images/assistant_save_and_load.mp4" width="540" height="540"></iframe>
 [Download video](images/assistant_save_and_load.mp4)